mtinning/mtinning.github.io/_posts/2016-08-04-better-discriminated-unions-in-typescript.md

 layout: post
 title:  "Better Discriminated Unions in TypeScript with Strict Null Checks"
 date:   2016-08-04
+comments: true
+description: TypeScript 2.0 introduces non-nullable types with strict null checks.
+This is an awesomely powerful tool for writing safe and correct code - and in addition, it makes our discriminated unions a whole lot better!
 ---

 I've recently been trying out TypeScript 2.0 beta and discovered the extremely useful (you might say essential) `--strictNullChecks` compiler switch.
 This switch makes all type non-nullable by default, so the compiler will produce an error if a variable is assigned a null value unless _explicitly_ declared as nullable.
 You can find more information about it on the [pull request](https://github.com/Microsoft/TypeScript/pull/7140) (than man Anders Hejlsberg again!).
 I wanted to write a quick post here as non-nullable types are a great way to make our discriminated unions even better!